 The healthiest red wines boast high levels of flavonoids and resveratrol, a natural polyphenol and anti-inflammatory linked to several health benefits.

-By the way, if you can find some red wines from Sardinia or southwestern France, research shows those are the real MVPs of least harmful red wines.
+By the way, if you can find some red wines from Sardinia or southwestern France, research shows those are the real MVPs of the least harmful red wines.

 What are the benefits of drinking wine?
 The benefits of drinking wine with high antioxidant activity are: